Q: Shed Skirting – What is the Best Way to do it?

 Quite frankly, the best materials to chose from are made of concrete and bricks.
 Consequently, I will explore the differences between each of these products.
 Likewise, explaining the best ways for installing them so they will effectively close (hide) off the bottom of your shed and showing you the easy way.

 Here’s What to Put Around the Bottom of Your Shed.
 Choose From These Materials:

 - DURASKIRT™ Shed Skirting / Underpinning Prices

 Brick is an age-old material that does an exceptional job protecting homes and, in this case, sheds from unwanted guests.
 Follow these simple steps installing bricks:

 - Tools you will need are masonry tools, brick saw, wheelbarrow, shovel, string, hammer, joint tool, trowel, and grout bag.

 - Excavate down below frost depth and at least 8” wide.

-- Set level grade marks by diving stakes int soil and either cutting or marking them for desired elevation and minimum 6” thickness.
+- Set level grade marks by driving stakes into the soil and either cutting or marking them for the desired elevation and minimum 6” thickness.